feldaher/zotcraft/README.md

 # ZotCraft 📚✨

-> Automatically sync your Zotero research library to Craft with AI-powered summaries
+> Automatically sync your Zotero research library to Craft Docs with AI-powered summaries

 ZotCraft is an integration tool that bridges your Zotero research collection with Craft's note-taking environment.